usb-c/STUSB4500/README.md

 ## Programming

 ### Register Programming
-The USB-PD chip has 148 registers (0x94).  <br/>
+The USB-PD chip has 148 programmable registers (0x94).  <br/>
-Use the firmware example contained in this repository (STSW-STUSB003 Software library for STUSB4500) to control the STUSB4500 with a Micro-controller, and take control over the default behavior of the device.
+To simplify the implementation, Use the firmware example contained in this repository (STSW-STUSB003 Software library for STUSB4500) to control the STUSB4500 with a Micro-controller, and take control over the default behavior of the device.
 You can for instance with the MCU request any PDO that you want from the DFP (you are no more limited to 3 PDOs).

 Link: [Source code for this project](Firmware/Project/Src)  <br/>